a six-week educational group for parents

 Q: Who can participate?
 This specific group is designed for parents.
 We encourage single parents, couples, and step-parents to attend.
 We know there is much needed support for other family members such as aunts, uncles, grandparents, siblings, etc. Check with Star Legacy Foundation, The Sharing Place, and Share Parents of Utah for extended family support.

 Q: Can I cry and fall apart?
 I want to attend, but I’m afraid I won’t be able to hold it together.
 A: Crying is an appropriate and natural reaction to grief and loss and is welcome in the group.
 Many people who have lost a pregnancy/baby have also experienced trauma and some may need more calming skills and resources before they are able to open their mind to grief and loss concepts.
 If you are unsure if you’re ready for learning in a group setting, please reach out to discuss.

 Q: How much sharing will be involved?
 A: This group is education-based so there will be a wealth of information presented by the facilitators as it pertains to grieving a baby/pregnancy.
 At times, individuals will be invited to share how the concepts apply to them, but are never required to share.

 Q: What is the cost?
 The cost is $40/class.
-Payment for the full six-weeks is required which is $240 for 6 weeks or $280 with the optional pregnancy after loss class.
+Payment for the full six-weeks is typically required which is $240 for 6 weeks.
 Participants may pay in full or reach out to request a payment plan.
-Contact email@example.com or call Serenity at 801-984-0184.
+We also continually raise funds for our scholarship fund so reach out if you are in need of financial assistance.
+Contact email@example.com for questions. a